melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 ### ANOVA Test for Differences

-I did ANOVA analysis to evaluate any differences in the outcome variables between the clusters.
+ANOVA analysis was done to evaluate any differences in the outcome variables between the clusters.
 The first step is to check the homogeneity of variance between the clusters using Levene's test.

-The null hypothesis being tested is that there is homogeneity of variance between the clusters versus the alternative that states there is no homogeneity of variance.
+The null hypothesis for Levene's test is that there is homogeneity of variance between the clusters versus the alternative that states there is no homogeneity of variance.
 None of the p-values were significant, and therefore we will assume homogeneity of variance.

 I have included sample code.